tidyverse/dtplyr/README.md

 #> # Use as.data.table()/as.data.frame()/as_tibble() to access results
 ```

-But generally you should reserve this only for debugging and use
+But generally you should reserve this only for debugging, and use
 `as.data.table()`, `as.data.frame()`, or `as_tibble()` to indicate that
 you’re done with the transformation and want to access the results: